Legal aid for housing problems

 The solicitor can apply for Legal Representation if their client needs to bring or defend court proceedings, and the case needs more work than they can provide under Legal Help and Help at Court.
 The solicitor must apply to the Legal Aid Agency for a certificate of funding.

 In emergency cases, the solicitor can grant the funding to their client.

 Legal Representation provides the client with protection if the court orders them to pay the costs of the other party.

-Advice and representation through the court duty scheme is paid for by the Legal Aid Agency.
-It is available to all defendants.
-There are no means or merits tests.
-The solicitor or adviser can apply for legal aid if the case needs more work after the initial court hearing.
+HLPAS is free and not means tested.
+Early advice and representation through the in court duty scheme is paid for by the Legal Aid Agency.
+The solicitor or adviser can apply for legal aid if the case needs more work after the initial hearing.

 Legal problems covered by legal aid

 Housing problems can overlap with other areas of legal advice, like debt, family, discrimination, community care, and public law.
 A housing solicitor may be able to deal with the other areas of law, or they could refer the case to someone who can.

 The Gov.uk legal aid checker has information about which problems are in scope for legal aid.